-The National Quality Awards Program

-The National Quality Awards Program recognizes long term and
+The AHCA/NCAL National Quality Award Program recognizes long term and

 post-acute care centers across the nation that strive for improved quality care.
-The program sets high standards for quality based on the Baldrige Performance Excellence criteria and encourages member centers to commit, achieve, and excel in quality performance.
+The program, based on the Baldrige Performance Excellence criteria, sets high

-AHCA/NCAL welcomes Senior and Master Examiner applicants with experience in the application of systematic quality improvement from both within and outside the long term care profession.
+AHCA/NCAL welcomes Senior and Master Examiner applicants with experience in the Baldrige Performance Excellence criteria and/or application of systematic quality improvement from both within and outside the long term care profession.